petrowsky/filemaker.tmbundle/Support/help.markdown

 ## Commands

 Functions are organized according to the type of text being worked with.
+Any documentation for a command can be seen by running the command on an empty document.
+The documentation will be inserted into the empty document.

-Commands postfixed with "**" do not work.
+Commands postfixed with "\*\*" do not work.
-Commands postfixed with "*" are incomplete but functional.
+Commands postfixed with "\*" are incomplete but functional.

 ### Calculations